freaklabs/chibiArduino/README.rst

 CHB_IRQ_ENABLE/DISABLE
 ----------------------

 These parameters set up the interrupt pin for the radio.
 The RADIO_IRQ parameter defines which interrupt vector will be used and is based on the pin that the interrupt goes to.
-The CFG_ CHB_INTP parameter contains the code needed to initialize the interrupt and put it in the proper mode of operation, ie: rising edge, falling edge, etc. The IRQ_ENABLE/DISABLE con- tains the code to enable or disable the IRQ and is only used if RX_POLLING_MODE is set to 1.
+The CFG_ CHB_INTP parameter contains the code needed to initialize the interrupt and put it in the proper mode of operation, ie: rising edge, falling edge, etc. The IRQ_ENABLE/DISABLE contains the code to enable or disable the IRQ and is only used if RX_POLLING_MODE is set to 1.

 ---------------
 CHB_SPI_CS_PORT